-There are a variety of reasons stretch marks occur, for instance, gyming, leading your way to obesity, ergo, gaining weight, growing spurts A.K.A, the growing age for teenagers resulting height and growth increase.
+There are a variety of reasons stretch marks occur, for instance, gyming, leading your way to obesity, ergo, gaining weight, growing spurts A.K.A, the growing age for teenagers resulting in height and growth increase.
 All these reasons lead to stretch marks because let’s face it, that is a lot of stretching we doing!

 Stretch marks vary in color, from purple to light pink to grey or faded hue.
-They appear either on your stomach, muscles, hips, breasts or anything that increases in size and causes the skin to stretch.
+They appear either on your stomach, muscles, hips, breasts, or anything that increases in size and causes the skin to stretch.

 Stretch marks aren’t harmful in any sense but are the outcome of body changes.
-What we do tend to miss out is, stretch marks are the outcomes of natural body functions except for obesity.
+What we do tend to miss out on is, stretch marks are the outcomes of natural body functions except for obesity.
 What I’m trying to say is stretch marks disappear just as naturally as they come or at least most of the time!

 HOW TO PREVENT STRETCH MARKS?

 Our abdomen expands beyond our thinking when we’re pregnant.
 No kidding we grow like a balloon and it is no joke, we are growing a new baby inside of us!
 In pregnancy, it is not just our stomach that grows big but almost everything.

 We are eating double our diet because come on we need to keep our bodies fit to support the baby and the big balloon.
 Now, pregnancy stretch marks are too much because there are two factors behind it, first, pregnancy, duh, and second “gaining weight”!